Norodom Sirivudh

 Norodom Sirivudh (នរោត្តម សិរីវុឌ្ឍ; born 8 June 1951) is a Cambodian royal politician who served as a Minister of Foreign Affairs from 1993 to 1994.
 A member of the royalist FUNCINPEC, he also served as Deputy Prime Minister from 2004 to 2006, and, concurrently, co-Minister of Interior with Sar Kheng.
 He is the son of King Norodom Suramarit, and a half-brother of King Father Norodom Sihanouk.
+He was also featured in John Pirozzi's film Don't Think I've Forgotten.